 1/2 cup honey

-2. Melt chocolate from cake part of ingredients list inlarge bowl, either in microwave or bowl over pan of simmering water.
+Melt chocolate from cake part of ingredients list in large bowl, either in microwave or bowl over pan of simmering water.
 Set aside to cool slightly.

-3. Preheat oven to 350 degrees F, and butter and line 9-inch springform pan.
+Preheat oven to 350 degrees F. Butter and line 9-inch springform pan.

-9. Bake for up to 1 -1/2 hours, but check cake after 45 minutes.
-If it's getting too dark, cover top lightly with aluminium foil and keep checking every 15 minutes.
+Bake for up to 1 -1/2 hours, checking cake after 45 minutes.
+If it's getting too dark, cover top lightly with aluminum foil and keep checking every 15 minutes.

 Putting it together:

 Choose plate or stand, and cut 4 strips of parchment paper and form square outline on plate.
 Reason: So when you put cake on it and ice it, icing won't run all over the plate (you can always cut the excess off later).

 Unclip springform pan and set thoroughly cooled cake on prepared plate.

 Nigella Lawson decorates this great cake with marzipan bees.
 For the recipe for them, and for her exact recipe, go HERE.